-One of the key points we often make to our clients is that you should never assume knowledge on the part of your readers.
+One of the key points we often make to our clients is that you should never assume knowledge or an understanding of specialist language on the part of your readers.
 It doesn’t matter how specialist your business is and how much you would expect users of your product or service to know (or even for

 When automation goes wrong: Russian minister branded ‘gay lover’ in Channel 4 subtitle gaffe It’s all very well letting computers take the strain, but is voice recognition technology really up to the job yet?
 Great spot by The Sun (but we’re linking to the Guardian because that’s not behind a paywall…).